HermesWebDeveloper/HermesWebDeveloper/README.md

-<h2 align="left">👋 Olá!
-Eu sou Hermes Barbosa, desenvolvedor web Full Stack de Fortaleza-CE.</h2>
+<h2 align="left">Hi 👋!
+My name is Hermes, and I'm a Full Stack Develope, from Fortal City, Brazil.</h2>

 ###